-- Costs for physical spaces are significantly reduced; in fact, several large companies are redesigning their offices, reducing the surface area.
+- The costs for physical spaces are greatly reduced; in fact, several large companies are redesigning their offices, reducing the surface area.

-Moreover, the Observatory considers a productivity increase of 15% for a worker who adopts an already tested smart working model.
+Moreover, the Observatory registers a productivity increase of 15% for a worker who adopts an already tested smart working model.

-The benefits of remote work and Smart Working also have an impact on the worker:
+The benefits of distance work and Smart Working also have an impact on the worker:

-in fact, the Smart Workers are more satisfied compared to their colleagues who don’t adopt this working method.
+in fact, the Smart Workers are more satisfied than their colleagues who don’t adopt this working method.

 Thanks to remote work the smart worker:

 - Reduces travel time and costs.
 As the Observatory also shows by implementing only one working day a week remotely, an employee could recover even 40 hours in a year.